 Saxophonist Dr. Dave Camwell has received wide acclaim for his brilliant technique, poetic expression and innovative programming, with a repertoire that ranges from Baroque to contemporary to jazz.
 Recently, he has collaborated extensively with Czech saxophonist Kateřina Pavlíková on a series of new works for their group Covert Ensemble.
 These arrangements focus on creating virtuosic and compelling music for two saxes, cello and piano.

 He is Director of Jazz Studies and Associate Professor of Music at Troy University in Alabama, and is a Yamaha, D'Addario, Beechler and Key Leaves Performing Artist with over thirty publications available through Jeanne, Dorn and UNC Jazz Press.

-Camwell is an active performer and clinician, having been a guest artist at over forty universities throughout North America.
-He has won a number of awards, including 2nd Place in the 2000 North American Saxophone Alliance Biennial jazz competition.
-He has performed with Norwegian Cruise Lines, and at a variety of jazz festivals, including Montreux and Brienz, Switzerland.
-He has also toured Taiwan with the Xplorium!
-Ensemble, performed with the orchestras of Iowa, Des Moines, and Minnesota, and was a featured soloist with the New York Central City Chorus.
+Camwell studied at the universities of Calgary, Jacksonville State, Northern Colorado and Oregon.
+He is an active performer and clinician, having been guest artist at over forty universities throughout North America, as well as winning numerous awards, including 2nd-place in the 2000 North American Saxophone Alliance Biennial Jazz competition.
+He has performed with Norwegian Cruise Lines, at a variety of Jazz festivals, including Montreux and Brienz, Switzerland, and has also toured Taiwan with the Xplorium!
+Ensemble.
+Camwell has also performed with the orchestras of Iowa, Minnesota, Pensacola, Des Moines and NW Florida, as well as being a featured soloist with the New York Central City Chorus.